Khaled0xo1/Khaled0xo1/README.md

 🔹 **CTF Challenges** – Enhancing my skills through Capture The Flag competitions.
 🔹 **Building Security Automation Tools** – Developing scripts to automate vulnerability scanning.

+---

+### 💡 *Need Help or Collaboration?*
+🚀 I’m always open to discussions on **Cybersecurity, Penetration Testing, or Bug Bounty Hunting**!
+💌 **Feel free to reach out anytime**—whether it's for a question, a project, or just a tech chat!